Your truck’s engine and a glass of water have a complicated relationship. One gives life, the other… well, the other is a problem.

 Modern diesel fuel systems are marvels of engineering, but they are extremely sensitive.
 They use incredibly high pressure and rely on delicate components, like your injectors.
 These parts have microscopic openings and are lubricated by the diesel fuel itself.

-When water gets in, it replaces that lubricant.
+When water in diesel fuel gets in, it replaces that lubricant.
 Instead of smooth operation, you get metal grinding against metal.
 This can destroy your injectors and high-pressure fuel pump in a hurry.
 This isn’t like an older gas tank, where ethanol in the fuel might absorb a little water.
 In diesel fuel systems, water is a direct threat.

 Unwelcome Visitors